axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/footer-small/README.md

 </html>
 ```

-If you want to listen for "changes", pass in the additional `dynamic` boolean attribute like this:
+If you want to listen for changes, pass in the additional `dynamic` boolean attribute like this:

 ```html
 ....